nextstrain/nextclade_data/data/community/v-gen-lab/dengue-lineages/denv2/README.md

 Broadly speaking, we define major and minor lineages within each genotype.
 These lineages are defined by the same rules, but use different nomenclature.
 In theory, minor lineages should be more useful for country-specific questions, and major lineages for regional questions.
 Of course, it won't always necessarily work like that - some minor lineages are very widespread, and some major lineages are geographically limited.

+## For Contact and bugs

+The source code is avalible on [V-GEN-Lab/dengue-lineages-nextclade](https://github.com/V-GEN-Lab/dengue-lineages-nextclade) For bugs, please open an [Issue](https://github.com/V-GEN-Lab/dengue-lineages-nextclade/issues)

 ## What is Nextclade dataset